Power Transform Revisited: Numerically Stable, and Federated: Empirical Evaluation

 We then compare linear-domain versus log-domain computation.
 Eight features exhibit failures in the linear domain.
 Figure~\ref{fig:log-linear} (in the Appendix) shows that linear-domain NLL curves often overflow, preventing discovery of the optimum if $\lambda^*$ lies in the overflow region.
 By contrast, log-domain computation yields smooth and stable curves, reliably identifying $\lambda^*$.
 This confirms the robustness of our approach.

 Finally, we evaluate federated NLL computation.
 We split each dataset into 100 clients and compare our variance aggregation method with naive one-pass variance computation.
-Figure~\ref{fig:pairwise-naive} (in the Appendix) shows that our method produces smooth NLL curves, while the naive method introduces spikes that can disrupt optimization.
+Figures~\ref{fig:pairwise-naive} and \ref{fig:pairwise-naive-appendix} (in the Appendix) show that our method produces smooth NLL curves, while the naive method introduces spikes that can disrupt optimization.
 This highlights the necessity of numerically stable aggregation in federated settings.